sourcegraph/handbook/content/departments/technical-success/support/process/customer-support-triaging.md

 **Step 5:** Identify if there is action for CS or not if it's not clear, post in #customer-support-triage and brainstorm the best path.

-If there is an action for CS, got to Step 6.
+If there is an action for CS, go to Step 6.
 There is an action for CS if the action is to:

 - troubleshoot
 - explain how a feature works in the product/how to do something in the product
 - handle incident customer communication
-- handle anything related to security for a customer without a CE
+- handle anything related to security for a customer without a TA
-- handle a feature request for a customer without a CE
+- handle a feature request for a customer without a TA

 If there is no action for CS, go to back to step 4 select ‘…’ and then select _Ignore_ then proceed to step 8.
 There is no action for CS if the action is to:

-- handle anything related to licensing
-- handle anything related to security for a customer with a CE
+- handle anything related to security for a customer with a TA
-- handle a feature request for a customer with a CE
+- handle a feature request for a customer with a TA
 - provide guidance on how to think about using Sourcegraph/drive adoption (ie more proactive in nature guidance)
 - for employment verifications, we can reply and send the requestor to [our Truework landing page](https://www.truework.com/verifications/sourcegraph-employment-verification/) where they can get what they need.

-**Step 6:** Selecting _View Thread_ will allow you to respond to the customer within the slack thred.
+**Step 6:** Selecting _View Thread_ will allow you to respond to the customer within the slack thread.

 **Step 7:** Once done communicating with the customer in the Slack Thread, you will go back to support agent and from there you can put the thread on Hold with Notes or End Chat.